zaman13/Poisson-solver-2D/README.md

 </p>

 The boundary values themselves can be functions of (x,y).
+In addition to the boundaries being at the edge of the solution domain, boundary values imposed on interior regions (i.e. regions surrounded by points where the equation is to be solved) can be also be solved using this code.

 ## Package requirements
   - NumPy